Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 Misrepresenting Your Dog as a Service Animal

-Falsely claiming your pet is a service animal when they aren't is illegal in many states and undermines the legitimacy of actual service animals.
+Falsely claiming your pet is a service animal when it isn't is illegal in many states and undermines the legitimacy of actual service animals.
 Penalties can include:

 • Potential criminal charges in some states